shinchanat/ig/README.md

 ## Current Limitations :

    * Everything is global.
+   * Can not assign values to nested collections.
    * Squig can'nt handle Errors.
    * No built-in function.
    * Multiline statements can'nt be used.